Kalipile Gaxamba with his granddaughters Vuyisa and Lungisa in New Brighton last July. (Photo: Eryn Rosenthal)

 Dance and Democracy Workshops in Contact Improvisation

 In addition, I will continue to conduct workshops in several South African townships and dance centers in Contact Improvisation, a partnering dance form that plays with the sharing of weight and investigates democracy, listening, roles, and habits.
-(Please see Dance and Democracy workshop description in the Teaching section for more information.)
+(Please see Dance and Democracy workshop description under Teaching for more information.)
 I will also continue to meet with other musicians, artists, and performers and develop relationships with potential artistic collaborators for the project.

 Project currently in creation